Arunkumarxx/MYSQL-DATABASE/MYSQL BASICS/INTRODUCTION/README.md

 `MySQL` remains a cornerstone in data management, offering reliability, scalability, and efficiency for diverse applications.

-Sure, here's a simple code example demonstrating each of the database concepts you mentioned using `SQL` queries:

 1. **Creating a Database:**
 ```sql